abasak24/SAGA-Bench/README.md

    + include `pcmResource/pcmMemory.h` in `src/dynamic/dyn_pr.h`
    + include the memory-measurement related initialization and finalization code provided in `pcmResource/PCM.txt` in the function `dynPRAlg` before and after the algorithm implementation (just whether the timers are currently started and stopped).

-## Including Other Software Techniques to SAGA-Bench
+## Including Other Software Techniques in SAGA-Bench
 1. *Including a new data structure*:
 2. *Including a new compute model*:
 3. *Include a new algorithm*: